Correctional Officer Applicant Inventory

 Legally entitled to work in Canada (you must be legally permitted to work in Canada at the time you apply for a position either through citizenship or permanent residency)

-Valid CPR C certificate, including AED (*Only required for positions at Alouette Correctional Centre for Women)
+Valid CPR C certificate, including AED is also required for positions at Alouette Correctional Centre for Women)

 Grade 12 or equivalent*, as defined:

 o High school diploma (e.g. Dogwood Diploma B.C.); or

 o Adult graduation diploma (e.g. Adult Dogwood B.C.); or

 o GED certificate obtained between 1973 and 2014; or

 Grade 12 English with a final grade of 70% or equivalent*, as defined: